pauwell/tiny-format-js/README.md

 );
 ```

-The template consists of blocks that represent a column.
+The template consists of blocks.
+Each of these blocks represent a column.
 The bounds of each block is marked by a '|'.
-A single block looks like this:
+A single block is structured like this:

 ```
 |[<label>][<variable>][c,r,l][sz]*[char]|